- Who We Are

 Camille Bethea is an Associate Professor of Spanish at Wofford College where she has taught since 2003.
-She will begin serving as chair of the Modern Languages, Literatures, and Cultures Department in May.
-She currently serves as coordinator of Spanish, a thriving program that has around seventy-five declared majors, and is coordinator of the Latin American Studies Program.
+She serves as chair of the Modern Languages, Literatures, and Cultures Department.
+She also serves as coordinator of Spanish, a thriving program that has around seventy-five declared majors, and is coordinator of the Latin American Studies Program.

 At Wofford, Camille takes a very active role in service to the College.
 Among other duties, she serves on the Presidential Committee on Diversity and Inclusion, is the faculty mentor to the international visiting faculty, and the faculty sponsor of two student organizations.
 Camille also serves on the Publications Board, participates in community engagement initiatives, and is a faculty marshal.